 In November 2011, the Company entered into a forward interest rate swap agreement with Rabobank International, Utrecht to fix the interest rate at 4.30% on \$40,000,000 of its outstanding borrowings under the Rabobank line of credit beginning July 2013 until June 2018.
-This interest rate swap qualifies as a cash flow hedge and the fair value liability is included in fair value of derivative instrument, other long-term liabilities and related accumulated other comprehensive income at April 30, 2016 and October 31, 2015.
+This interest rate swap qualifies as a cash flow hedge and the fair value liability is included in fair value of derivative instrument, other long-term liabilities and related accumulated other comprehensive income at July 31, 2016 and October 31, 2015.

-14. Basic and Diluted Net Income per Share
+14. Earnings per Share

-Basic net income per common share is calculated using the weighted-average number of common shares outstanding during the period without consideration of the dilutive effect of conversion of preferred stock.
+Basic net income per common share is calculated using the weighted-average number of common shares outstanding during the period.
 Diluted net income per common share is calculated using the weighted-average number of common shares outstanding during the period plus the dilutive effect of conversion of preferred stock.
-The Series B and Series B-2 convertible preferred shares were excluded from the computation of diluted net income per common share for the three and six months ended April 30, 2016 and 2015 because such shares were anti-dilutive.
+The computations for basic and diluted net income per common share are as follows: